Generic Name: morphine sulfate

 - Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy and following dosage increases with Morphabond ER and adjust the dosage accordingly [see Warnings and Precautions (5.3)].

 Instruct patients to swallow Morphabond ER tablets whole [see Patient Counseling Information (17)].
 Crushing, chewing, or dissolving Morphabond ER tablets will result in uncontrolled delivery of morphine and can lead to overdose or death [see Warnings and Precautions (5.1)].

-Morphabond ER is administered orally every 12 hours.
+Morphabond ER is administered orally every 8 or 12 hours.